Preparations for Chinese New Year

 Most traditional dishes served on Chinese New Year are chosen for the significance of their name or appearance.
 One required dish is a whole fish.
 Fish in Chinese is 'yu' which sounds similar to the word meaning surplus or abundance.
 A whole fish must be served as this represents family togetherness.
 Oysters are also a favorite.
 In Cantonese the word oyster sounds like the word that means 'good business.'
 In Cantonese shrimp is pronounced 'ha', which to the Chinese sounds like laughter so it also often included.
 Clams are another favorite, as they open up when cooked, symbolizing the opening of new horizons.

-Indonesian Chinese whose ancestors come from Shanghai serve egg skin dumplings whichPaying respects to your ancestors at the temple are thought to look like gold ingots and glass noodles are thought to resemble silver chains, which earn them a place at the festive meal.
+Indonesian Chinese whose ancestors come from Shanghai serve egg skin dumplings which are thought to look like gold ingots and glass noodles are thought to resemble silver chains, which earn them a place at the festive meal.
 Bean sprouts are another favorite.
 They are said to resemble a traditional scepter-like art object called 'ruyi', which means 'to your heart's content', symbolizing a great way to start a New Year.
 The word for black moss seaweed sounds similar to the word for 'exceeding in wealth'.
 Lotus seeds are believed to signify having many male offspring, which is much desired in a Chinese family.
 Chicken is considered a symbol of prosperity.
 The chicken however, should be presented with the head, tail and feet to symbolize completeness.
 Noodles are also considered a necessity but should be uncut as in this state they represent long life.

 Ethnic-Chinese who have immigrated to Indonesian from the northern part of China serve 'jiaozi' or meat-filled dumplings.
 The pronunciation of this word sounds like a word meaning 'meeting of the last hour of the old year with the first hour of the new'.
 In the southern regions of China, 'nian gao' is an important part of the festivities.
 Indonesian Chinese from these regions serve this sweet rice pudding for their New Year's festivities.
 Another popular delicacy is 'Zong zi', glutinous rice wrapped up in reed leaves.
 Some celebrants place stalks of sugar cane behind their doors, as the height and section-upon-section construction of the sweet stalks represents the family's hope for a ladder-like ascent to new levels of glory in the coming year.

 A candy tray is considered a necessity on the coffee table of any Chinese home, for visiting family members and expected guests.
-The tray should be circular or octagonal in shape An assortment of traditional sweets for guestsand is called the 'Tray of Togetherness', symbolizing the family's sweet start of the New Year.
+The tray should be circular or octagonal in shape and is called the 'Tray of Togetherness', symbolizing the family's sweet start of the New Year.
 Items on the tray are intentionally chosen for symbolic good fortune.
 Candied melon is symbolic of growth and good health.
 Melon seeds are dyed red to symbolize joy, happiness, truth and sincerity.
 Lychee nuts are thought to ensure strong family relationships.
 Kumquat represents prosperity while coconut symbolizes togetherness.
 Peanuts are thought to represent long life.
 Longan are believed to bring many good sons and lotus seeds many children.
 In very traditional families after taking several pieces of candy from the tray, adults place a red envelope containing money, ang pau, in the center of the tray to wish good fortune for the family.

 Just as some foods are always served on New Year's Eve, there are other foods that are to be avoided for their perceived bad meanings.
 One of them is tofu.
 Chinese believe that white is the color of death and misfortune, so tofu is never included in the New Year's Eve meal as it might cause bad fortune to fall upon family members.